 What to Put in Your CNA specific Cover Letter

-- 1. Include relevant skills and talk about experience you have had that is most similar to the position.
+- 1. Include relevant skills and talk about the experience you have had that is most similar to the position.
 Your research should help you with what is “relevant” and pertains to the job at hand.
-Exclude any skills or positions that is not relevant; you can always include these in your resume if you have the space but a cover letter should be short and to the point.
-So, do not include your time at McDonalds, unless this specific job has something about food service in it.
+Exclude any skills or positions that are not relevant; you can always include these in your resume if you have space but a cover letter should be short and to the point.
+So, do not include your time at McDonald’s, unless this specific job has something about food service in it.

 - 2. Include a bit about your personal life but relate it to your professional life if possible.
 The cover letter is the place to explain your background, both professional and personal so that the recruiter can form a more complete picture of you as a person.
 If you are applying for a resident’s home, include something about how much you love the elderly because of your grandparents.
 This sort of situation would warrant including a personal sentence about their time in the residents home and how this motivated you to become a CNA.

 - 3. Make sure that you show your passion and enthusiasm for your position.
 Be genuine as this will really show and do your best to convey that you would love to work for the company.
 However, you need to strike a balance and not sound like you are groveling.
 So, keep in mind that you are a valuable asset and there will always be other positions if this one does not work out.

 Now that you have the overall basic structure of your CNA cover letter, you should ensure that you haven’t made any career-killing mistakes.
 The following tips should help you to further improve your cover letter and make sure that you do not make any mistakes that may jeopardize your chance at the job.